On the 29 October is national holiday in Turkey. So cheers and let’s start the day with a Turkish Coffee.

 - The best thing is to taste on the spot.
 Take a small Roadtrip along the Aegean coast (Knidos – Datça – Selimiye – Söğüt – Bozburun).
 Here you can enjoy the Turkish coffee at many stops with a view and a lot of hospitality!

-- Due to its long tradition, UNESCO has included the preparation of Turkish Mocha 2013 in the list of intangible cultural heritage!
+- Due to its long tradition, UNESCO has included the preparation of Turkish Coffee 2013 in the list of intangible cultural heritage!

 Reading coffee grounds